SteeltoeOSS/Documentation/docs/articles/releases/steeltoe-4-0-0-rc1.md

 The majority of Steeltoe's functionality can be added to an application via `IServiceCollection` and `IConfigurationBuilder` extension methods.
 In some cases, prior versions of Steeltoe also included various flavors of extension methods on host builders.
-These extensions provide the option of adding Steeltoe components with a single line of top-level code in `program.cs` and doing less work in `startup.cs`.
+These extension methods enabled adding Steeltoe components with a single line of code in `Program.cs` or `Startup.cs`.
-These days however, `HostApplicationBuilder` and `WebApplicationBuilder` provide simple and direct access to the configuration builder and service collection, allowing all app configuration code in `program.cs`, so the extra layer doesn't add the same reward.
+These days, however, `HostApplicationBuilder` and `WebApplicationBuilder` provide simple and direct access to the configuration builder and service collection, allowing all app configuration code in `Program.cs`, so the extra layer doesn't add the same value.

-For 4.0, we reviewed all extension methods to ensure we don't have situations where we don't needlessly offer multiple APIs to accomplish the same thing.
+For 4.0, we reviewed all extension methods to ensure that we don't unnecessarily offer multiple APIs to accomplish the same thing.
-In places where host builder extensions are definitely useful, we've made sure they're available for all currently-applicable options and worked to enhance the XML comments so it's easier for you to know which option to use.
+In places where host builder extensions are definitely useful, we've ensured they're available for all currently applicable options and worked to enhance the XML comments so that it's easier for you to determine which option to use.

 ### Dependency and Compatibility Updates